amadzai/alt-tree-ecommerce/README.md

 4. **Run the project**:
 - Place the project folder (`alt-tree-ecommerce`) into the `htdocs` directory of your XAMPP installation folder.
-- Open a browser and navigate to the [index page](http://localhost/alttreecopy/index.php) to view the project.
+- Open a browser and navigate to the [index page](http://localhost/alt-tree-ecommerce/index.php) to view the project.

+## Usage
+1. After setting up, you can

+## FAQ :question:
+1. Why can't I add anything to the shopping cart?
+- As this is a front-end focused project, the shopping cart and checkout functionality has not been added yet.
+Will be looking to add this in the future!

+2. When pressing the `Edit Profile` button, it does not redirect me to the page.
+- This is a known issue that is still being fixed.
+You will need to spam-click the button for it to redirect to the Edit Profile page.